PUERTO VALLARTA COVID-19

 Q: Are your Airport Transfers running?A: Yes.
 You can book your book here your Private Aiport Transfer or Private Bus Transfer.

 Q: Does the US have travel restrictions for international travel?A: Not to Mexico.
 Airlines have been flying between the US and Mexico continuously.
-However, due to low demand, many routes have been temporarily dropped by the airlines.
-There is a restriction on land border crossings through September 28th, but this does not affect air travel.
+There is a restriction on land border crossings, but this does not apply to air or sea travel.
+The US does require a negative antigen or PCR test to return to the US, which is easy and usually free at your hotel.
+See the testing section for full details.

 Q: Will all the facilities at my hotel be available like normal?
 Will the bars and restaurants and spa be open?A: Generally, yes.
 Most services and facilities will be available at all hotels.
 Make sure to check with your chosen hotel to be sure.
 Expanded health protocols will be in place for the safety and health of both you and the hotel employees, but you will be able to enjoy your hotel in the way you would expect.